Grandma's collection of 20 old fashioned dessert sauce recipes will help you to make perfect toppings for your homemade puddings and other desserts.

 When I had been a young boy, I loved it when she served her delicious puddings with a sweet-tasting sauce.
 She knew better, though, than to let me add my own, since I would end up with more sauce than pudding!

-I still love sauces and toppings, though sometimes I simply prefer a little heavy cream and a light sprinkle of sugar on my hot puddings.
-The bottom line: If you like creamy, delicious sauces on your puddings, you will love these!
+I still love sauces and toppings, though sometimes I simply prefer a little heavy cream and a light sprinkle of sugar on my hot puddings and pies.
+If you like creamy, delicious sauces on your puddings, you will love these!